bryophy/Biol633/README.md

 # Biol633

-Shell script faciliates generating a tidy matrix from a square matrix.
+Shell script (Week 6) faciliates generating a tidy matrix from a square matrix.